Basic motorcycle maintenance

 Disposing of oil, batteries and tyres

-If you service your own motorbike, make sure you dispose of old engine oil, batteries and tyres by taking them to a local authority site or a garage.
+If you service your own motorcycle, make sure you dispose of old engine oil, batteries and tyres by taking them to a local authority site or a garage.
 Do not put these items in the household waste or pour oil down the drain because they can damage the environment.

 Disposing of these items incorrectly is illegal: you could be fined or given a prison sentence.
 By taking them to a local authority site, they can be safely disposed of or recycled.